Property Tax Information

 Property taxes are the primary funding source for police, fire, streets, ambulance, parks, and inspection services provided by the city.

-To qualify for the homestead, over 65, and disabled exemptions you must apply through the Dallas Central Appraisal District.
-To find out more about this program or to request forms please call the Dallas County Appraisal District (DCAD) at (214) 631-0910.
+To qualify for the homestead, over 65 and disabled exemptions, property owners must apply through the Dallas Central Appraisal District.
+To find out more about this program or to request forms, call the Dallas County Appraisal District (DCAD) at (214) 631-0910.